achimmihca/SceneChangeAnimations/README.md

 private void StartFadeOutAnimation(VisualElement visualElement) {
     // Example animation using coroutine.
-Could also use LeanTween other something else here.
+Could also use LeanTween other something else here. sceneChangeAnimationControl.StartCoroutine(FadeOut(visualElement));

-    // When using coroutines, must start animation on GameObject that uses DontDestroyOnLoad such as the sceneChangeAnimationControl.
-    // Otherwise the coroutine will not survive the scene change. sceneChangeAnimationControl.StartCoroutine(FadeOut(visualElement));
 }